apotheon/myrfu/README.md

 ## Roadmap

-This isn't so much of a map as a colleciton of a toddler's crayon scribbles on the living room wall.
+This isn't so much of a map as a collection of a toddler's crayon scribbles on the living room wall.

 * Follow instructional materials on the [Myrddin website][myr]; reformat code